-Currently, Philipps-Universität Marburg awards three doctoral scholarships each year for dissertation projects of exceptional academic quality to outstanding junior scholars who would like to pursue their dissertation at Philipps-Universität Marburg.
+Currently, Philipps-Universität Marburg awards two doctoral scholarships each year for dissertation projects of exceptional academic quality to outstanding junior scholars who would like to pursue their dissertation at Philipps-Universität Marburg.
 Excepted are medical students who pursue the Dr. med. (dent.) degree before completing the third state examination.
 The university invites applications for scholarships in the humanities and social sciences and in the life and natural sciences on an alternating basis.

 The next call for applications in the life and natural sciences will probably be in July 2020.